Braves power to 6-1 win over D-backs, maintain NL East lead

 Luke Weaver (3-6) took the loss, giving up five runs — three earned — over 6 2/3 innings.
 All of the runs scored on three home runs.

 Weaver threw 102 pitches, including 78 strikes, but too many of them were over the middle of the plate.
 His defense didn’t help much with three errors.
+The right-hander said he made a mistake when giving up his homer to Albies, but Riley put a good swing on a change-up that was inside off the plate.

+The way Riley’s swinging the bat, even those balls are leaving the yard.

 The Diamondbacks had an all-too-common sloppy start when third baseman Josh VanMeter mishandled a grounder for an error on the first play of the game.
 Three batters later, Riley made them pay with the two-run homer.